 The mapping, F, between Academic life and Industry is not explicitly defined.
 Consider the sub-space of resumes which F maps between: the domain, a CV, to the range, LinkedIn is definitely non-continuous and occasionally nonsensical.
 And, how do you learn how to discuss your dissertation research in a way that a business can understand?
 What can you expect from your job if you become a Data Scientist?
 What does your work life look like?
 Is F invertible?
 I hope this page will be a resources that will improve your understand by at least epsilon.

-Thoughts on the emotional journey:
+Cartoons about the emotional journey:

 - A Typical Day